cjeanMa/Employees_BackEnd/README.md

 ## Installation

-To clone this repository, is necesary use the following commands:
+To clone this repository, is necessary use the following commands:

 ```
 cd existing_dir
 git clone https://gitlab.com/jmcastle009/employees_frontend.git
 ```
 Then access to the directory created for the clone command.
-To download all modules necesaries,  use the following commands
+To download all modules necessaries,  use the following commands

 ```
 npm install